NLPxL2Korean/UD-KSL/docs/xpos/XPOS-des/8_JX.md

-## JX: Postposition, auxiliary (보조사)
+## JX: Postposition_auxiliary (보조사)

 ### Definition
 JX refers to postpositions that modify the meaning of a phrase by adding contrast, topic marking, or other discourse-related functions, rather than assigning a specific grammatical case.

 ---